-- (2) coordinate the development and implementation of United States hostage recovery policies, strategies, and procedures - (3) receive regular updates from the Hostage Recovery Fusion Cell and the Special Envoy for Hostage Affairs on the status of United States nationals being held hostage or unlawfully or wrongfully detained abroad and measures being taken to effect safe recoveries;
+(3) receive regular updates from the Hostage Recovery Fusion Cell and the Special Envoy for Hostage Affairs on the status of United States nationals being held hostage or unlawfully or wrongfully detained abroad and measures being taken to effect safe recoveries;

-(4) coordinate the provision of policy guidance to the Hostage Recovery Fusion Cell, including reviewing recovery options proposed by the Hostage Recovery Fusion Cell and working
+(4) coordinate the provision of policy guidance to the Hos-tage Recovery Fusion Cell, including reviewing recovery options proposed by the Hostage Recovery Fusion Cell and working

-- to resolve disputes within the Hostage Recovery Fusion Cell; (5) as appropriate, direct the use of resources at the Hostage Recovery Fusion Cell to coordinate or assist in the safe recovery of United States nationals unlawfully or wrongfully detained abroad; and - (6) as appropriate, direct the use of resources at the Hostage Recovery Fusion Cell to coordinate the United States Government response to other hostage-takings occurring abroad in which the United States has a national interest.
+(6) as appropriate, direct the use of resources at the Hos-tage Recovery Fusion Cell to coordinate the United States Government response to other hostage-takings occurring abroad in which the United States has a national interest.

-(d) MEETINGS.-The Hostage Response Group shall meet regu-
+(d) MEETINGS.-The Hostage Response Group shall meet regularly.